NBA Most Valuable Player: Winners

 Bill Russell (left) won the award five times in his NBA career.
 Wilt Chamberlain (center) won the award four times in his career.

 Bob Pettit was the first player to win multiple MVP awards.

 Kareem Abdul-Jabbar won the award a record-setting six times in his career.

 Larry Bird was the last player to win the award in three consecutive years.

 Hakeem Olajuwon is one of three players to win the NBA MVP and the NBA Defensive Player of the Year Award in the same season.

 Michael Jordan won the NBA MVP five times.

-Derrick Rose became the youngest player to ever win the award at age 22.
+Derrick Rose became the youngest player ever to win the award at age 22.

 LeBron James is a four-time NBA MVP.

 Stephen Curry won back-to-back MVP awards in 2014–15 and 2015–16.
 He is the first unanimous MVP selection in league history.

 Giannis Antetokounmpo won back-to-back MVP awards in 2018–19 and 2019–20.

 Nikola Jokić won three MVP awards in 2020–21, 2021–22, and 2023–24.
 He became one of only two players to be selected in the second round of the NBA draft to win the award.